-While an at-home job has a great many advantages, it can certainly be difficult if you’re not prepared for its challenges.
-By testing the waters and seeing what really helps keep you on track and on task, you can turn an at-home gig into a viable career – one that offers the best of both the professional and personal worlds.
+Although an at-home job has a great many advantages, it certainly can be difficult if you’re not prepared for its challenges.
+By testing the waters and seeing what really helps keep you on track and on task, you can turn an at-home gig into a viable career — one that offers the best of both the professional and personal worlds.

 Do you work from home?
 What are your best productivity tips?